NekruzAsh/NekruzAsh/README.md

 * Undergraduate Computer Science student @ University of Cincinnati
 * Experienced Software Developer focused on building accessible digital experiences
 * Dedicated to building applications that address real-world challenges by combining passion for problem-solving
-* During my free time, I am experimenting with different AI LLMs to better tailor them for my personal projects.
+* During my free time, I am experimenting with different AI LLMs to better tailor them for my personal projects
 * I love F1, my favorite team is Red Bull Racing and my favorite driver of all time is Fernando Alonso